 A well-oiled SEO strategy propels brands into the trustworthy light of their target audience’s eyes.
 Consistently publishing SEO-friendly content paints a picture of authority, which Google loves.

-Credible brands have many useful informational pages for consumers around their niche, building valuable E-A-T — Expertise, Authoritativeness, and Trustworthiness.
+Credible brands have many useful informational pages for consumers around their niche, building valuable E-E-A-T — Experience, Expertise, Authoritativeness, and Trustworthiness.
 This is an essential part of Google’s algorithm that dictates which brands show up on SERPs.
-(Recently, this has become E-E-A-T, with added focus on first-hand Experience.)

 Pros of SEO